ptcodes/ptcodes.github.io/_posts/2020-05-28-static-blog-with-jekyll-and-amazon-amplify.md

 aws amplify list-apps --region us-east-1
 ```

-Deploy a particular branch:
+To deploy a particular branch:
 ```bash
  aws amplify start-deployment --app-id d3lrx2kfkglii \
  --branch-name master \
  --region us-east-1
 ```

-Alright, with a few simples steps we got our website up and running.
-We can add new posts and pages by simple adding respective files to the git repository.
+Alright, with a few steps we got our website up and running.
+We can add new posts and pages by simply adding files to the git repository.